mihaiborbea/juggler/README.md

 # juggler

-## A simple MEAN app
+## A simple MEAN app (Mongo + Express + Angular + Node)

-### Made for learning purposes
+A clear example combining all these technologies, with a clean architecture.<br>

-A clear example combining all these technologies, with a clean architecture.
+<b>Being done as university project this app is not a complete solution.
+It is posted here as a backup and has no active development.</b>